mhaleevans/Hashicorp/terraform-getting-started.md

 <!-- I would question making this kind of unsupported statement. -->

+In this guide, you will
+- Install Terraform.
+- Create a configuration code file.
+- Initialize Terraform and provision the resource.
+- Destroy the infrastructure.

+## Prerequisites

+- Internet access
+- Command-line interface for your machine

+## Install and configure Terraform

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your preferred platform, machine or environment.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your preferred platform, machine, or environment.

 With Terraform installed, you're ready to create some infrastructure.